 In 1873, deeply moved by the plight of an orphaned street girl, Fr.
 Thomas Mary founded a religious order for women, the Congregation of the Daughters of Charity of the Most Precious Blood, a congregation devoted to the care of orphans.
 He was a traveling missionary in southern Italy and through his apostolic travels, many new houses and orphanages were built.
 This was a result of his heroic charity, which developed dramatically during the last twenty years of his life.

 Fr.
 Thomas Maria died of liver disease Feb.
 24, 1891 at the age of 59.

 His writings, preaching and popular missions marked his vast experience of faith and the light of Christian hope that shone from his vocation and actions.
-He had a vital, burning love for God; it enflamed his words and his apostolate, made fruitful by love for God and neighbour, by union with the crucified Jesus, by trust in Mary, Immaculate and Sorrowful, and above all by the Eucharist.
+He had a vital, burning love for God; it enflamed his words and his apostolate, made fruitful by love for God and neighbor, by union with the crucified Jesus, by trust in Mary, Immaculate and Sorrowful, and above all by the Eucharist.

 The cause for the beatification of Fr Thomas Mary Fusco was initiated in 1955 and the decree of his heroic Christian virtues was published on April 24, 2001.
 The miraculous healing of Mrs. Maria Battaglia on August 20, 1964 in Sciacca, Agrigento, Sicily, through the intercession of Fr Thomas Mary Fusco was recognized on July 7, 2001.